snt-arg/rosbox/docs/README.md

 docker build -t rosbox:latest .
 ```

+This only needs to be performed once.
+After the image is built, it will be available within the local Docker registry.

+Note that this can take some time.

 ## Boxing a ROS workspace

 Run the Rosbox container from within your project root directory: